rolanrod/LLM-Notes/large_language_models.md

   <img src="https://github.com/user-attachments/assets/1c99fd69-488a-4361-91ed-ce8c382dcefa" alt="IMG_44C267C705EE-1" width="200">
 </p>

 At the heart of the GPT architecture is the aforementioned masked self-attention mechanism, which is just like the vanilla self-attention we have seen previously but without forward connections-- each word can only attend to itself and to words before it.
-Consider the input \<START> "I like black coffee"; "black" only attends to "I", "like", and "black", not "coffee".
+Consider the input "I like black coffee"; "black" only attends to "I", "like", and "black", not "coffee".
 This no-looking-ahead mechanism is referred to as a causal mask and, as you might imagine, looks like a triangular matrix with zeros to the right of the diagonal.

 Besides the omission of the encoder and cross-attention, nothing is new about GPT architecture: word and positonal embeddings added together, passed through several decoder layers (masked self-attention and feed-forward networks), through a linear classifier that projects embeddings into wordspace, and finally through a softmax that outputs a categorical distribution over the vocabulary.
 As soon as the next word is sampled, it is concatenated to the original input and the process repeats.